danielbh/danielhollcraft.com/ui/src/pages/blog/easy-caching-with-nginx-openresty/index.md

 ### Cache Invalidation and Bypass

 Ah yes...
 The bane of every caching strategy.
 What happens when a cached resource changes and you immediately want to use the new version.
 So there is good new and bad news when it comes to Nginx/OpenResty.
 Bad news first.
-[Cache invalidation through exposing an endpoint from nginx requires nginx+](https://docs.nginx.com/nginx/admin-guide/content-cache/content-caching/#purge).
+[Cache purging through exposing an endpoint from nginx requires nginx+](https://docs.nginx.com/nginx/admin-guide/content-cache/content-caching/#purge).
 However, fear not.
 There are some good work-arounds depending on your situtation.
-Here we will go through two.
+Here we will go through three.

-Bypass
+**Bypass**

-For the first one, the pre-requisite is that you don't know if there is a new version of the cached response, but you request it through the use of `proxy_cache_bypass` directive.
-You could also just send a query string through that would change the cache key, but proxy_cache_bypass is probably easy to read and more standard.
+For the first one, the pre-requisite is that you don't know if there is a new version of the cached response, but you force it through the use of `proxy_cache_bypass` directive.
+You could also just send a query string through that would change the cache key, but `proxy_cache_bypass` is easier to read and more standard.

 To do this you can use a cookie or header.
 The cookie is just prefaced with `$cookie_` then you add the name of your cookie. so you could do `$cookie_yourkey` then you add `$arg_cookie`.
-Similarly if you want use a header just add `$http_`.
+Similarly, if you want use a header just add `$http_`.
 Below we are using a header called `$http_bypass_cache`.
 Here the value of the header does not matter, just the key.
-It must be defined though when you send it.
-Another important thing to note.
-YOU MUST have `underscores_in_headers on` enabled.
-Oh boy Nginx.
-You done it again.
-You could also use `$http_cache_control` but that might be confusing for consumers since they might think the value matters... ie `no-cache` vs `max-age=<seconds>` which it does not.
+However, it must have some value when you send it.
+Another important thing to note is **you must** have `underscores_in_headers on` enabled.

+Quick note on the `Cache-Control` request header.
+You could use `$http_cache_control`, but that might be confusing for consumers since they might think the value matters which it does not. i.e. `no-cache` vs `max-age=<seconds>`.
 Nginx does not have this built in 😭.

 ```conf
 server {